Internet Society, 2016-17

 Designing a focused, action-oriented website.
 Over the course of 20 years, the Internet Society’s website had accumulated over 30,000 pages, with inconsistent design and cluttered navigation.

 We identified key types of community members and what they needed from the website—from information relevant to their interests and regions to actionable invitations to get involved.
-We streamlined the information architecture and navigation; established design patterns to support straightforward navigation and flexible editorial content; and emphasized events, campaign work and calls to action.
+We streamlined the information architecture; established design patterns to support straightforward navigation and flexible editorial content; and emphasized events, campaign work and calls to action.

 The website launched in beta in June 2017, and fully in September.
 The Internet Society continues to collect feedback from users and to iterate on the site.